 Jackie is a graduate of Rowan University for both Advertising & Graphic Design, and a native of South Jersey.
 She currently lives with too many Apple products and her Basenji (Google worthy) named Bunjie.
 In her free time, Jackie is an avid retail therapist, lover of Thai food, and a Pilates practitioner.

 "What I love most about social media is that it's always changing and evolving into something more than we expected.
 It allows us to have these incredible opportunities to get out of the black and white and really get creative for our clients."

 When he’s not trying to write the perfect tweet, he’s probably trying to build the perfect Spotify playlist.
-You can often find Kyle writing about his love/hate relationship with the Eagles and Sixers for CSNPhilly’s 700Level or frequenting a number of dog parks in South Philly, where he resides with his girlfriend Breezy and shepsky Brenda (IG: @brendatheshepsky).
+You can often find Kyle frequenting the number of dog parks in South Philly, where he resides with his wife Breezy and shepsky Brenda (IG: @brendatheshepsky).

 “Finding ways to relate a brand’s niche messaging to relevant stories in news and culture is exciting to me.
 Social media allows for any organization to showcase their voice while proving they’re connected to a larger conversation.”

 Whether she’s writing an essay, email, or Instagram caption, Valerie usually feels she has the most to offer when she’s finding creative ways to string words together.
 She originally started at ChatterBlast as a intern, then progressed through the roles of content specialist and editor to her current title as creative manager, in which she oversees editorial and strategic efforts throughout the company.
 Her writing has appeared in news outlets such as Technical.ly Philly, Generocity, and the Phoenix New Times.